mrvux/dx11-vvvv/README.md

 # How to build

-First of all, get the code of alphatest branch
+First of all, get the code of master branch

-    git clone -b alphatest git@github.com:mrvux/dx11-vvvv.git
+    git clone -b master git@github.com:mrvux/dx11-vvvv.git

 Then update submodules.